Sagay, Negros Occidental: Campo Himoga-an

-Barangay Cpo.
-Himoga-an got its name from the visayan word “campo” which means “Camp” of the Insular Lumber Co.
+Campo Himoga-an got its name from the word “campo” which means “Camp” of the Insular Lumber Co.
 (ILCO) personnel, where housing, a canteen, bodega and locomotive water tank were constructed while Himoga-an was taken from the name of the river traversing the place was located.
-Literally, Cpo.
-Himoga-an is a camp of laborer residents.
+Literally, Campo Himoga-an is a camp of laborer residents.
 In 1935, after the camp was completed, a civic- minded citizen named Simeon Templado, convinced all parents in the camp to have a school for their children, and a school building was constructed by way of self-help cooperation.
-Later, they organized the Parent-Teacher Association in which Mr. Templado became president.
-With his leadership, the PTA passed a resolution requesting the local government of Sagay to release a donation of four (4) hectares of land for the school site and public plaza.
+Later, they organized the Parent-Teacher Association in which Templado became president.
+With his leadership, the PTA passed a resolution requesting the local government of Sagay to release a donation of four hectares of land for the school site and public plaza.
 The resolution was indorsed by the local government of Sagay to the Bureau of Land which later approved the proposal and survey was then conducted.
-Upon completion of the survey, another PTA resolution was passed requesting for the declaration of Cpo.
-Himoga-an as one of the barrios of Sagay.
-After several months, the Municipality of Sagay approved the proposal and declared Cpo.
-Himoga-an as a new barrio of Sagay.
+Upon completion of the survey, another PTA resolution was passed requesting for the declaration of Campo Himoga-an as one of the barrios of Sagay.
+After several months, the Municipality of Sagay approved the proposal and declared Campo Himoga-an as a new barrio of Sagay.